30 People Share The Worst Injustices They've Been Through That They're Still Completely Salty About

 [deleted]

 Anger is a natural emotional response to injustice, and it can manifest in various ways, including frustration, resentment, and even physical aggression.
 Research indicates that expressing anger can have both positive and negative consequences.
-Dr. James Gross, a renowned emotion regulation researcher, explains that while expressing anger can sometimes be cathartic, it often perpetuates a cycle of negativity and can strain relationships.
+While expressing anger can sometimes be cathartic, it often perpetuates a cycle of negativity and can strain relationships.
 Instead, he suggests utilizing emotion regulation strategies, such as reappraisal, which involves reinterpreting a situation to alter its emotional impact.
-According to Gross' findings, individuals who practice reappraisal report higher levels of emotional well-being and lower levels of aggression over time.

 7. We hope this person learned their lesson and never got tricked like that ever again